threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`rotate_directional_light_by`**

 Rotate the directional light (the sun) by an angle and axis.
+This command will change the direction of cast shadows, which could adversely affect lighting that uses an HDRI skybox, Therefore this command should only be used for interior scenes where the effect of the skybox is less apparent.
+The original relationship between directional (sun) light and HDRI skybox can be restored by using the reset_directional_light_rotation command.

 ```python